Skip to content

 Civizelotes civicus

-Unlike spiders that construct webs, ground spiders are active hunters and instead weave silk retreats under small pieces of broken shale where they lay eggs.
-However, we don’t know much about this species and there is a lot still to learn.
+Unlike spiders that construct webs, ground spiders are active hunters and instead weave silk retreats and lay eggs under small pieces of broken shale.
+However, we do not know much about this species and there is a lot still to learn.

 Actions